 With a distribution strategy formed, promoter must develop a promotion plan.
 The promotion strategy in its most basic form is the controlled distribution of communication designed to sell the product or service.
 In order to accomplish this, the promotion strategy encompasses every marketing tool utilized in the communication effort.

-Once the market has been researched and analyzed, conclusions need to be developed that will supply a quantitative outlook concerning the potential of the business.
-The first financial projection within the business plan must be formed utilizing the information drawn from defining the market, positioning the product, pricing, distribution, and strategies for sales.
+Once the market has been researched and analyzed, conclusions are developed that supply a quantitative outlook concerning the potential of the business.
+The first financial projection within the business plan is formed utilizing the information drawn from defining the market, positioning the product, pricing, distribution, and strategies for sales.
 The sales or revenue model charts the potential for the product, as well as the business, over a set period of time.
-Most business plans will project revenue for up to three years, although five-year projections are becoming increasingly popular among lenders.
+Some project business plans project revenue for up to three years, although five-to ten year projections are becoming increasingly popular among lenders.

 The purpose of the design and development plan is to provide investors with a description of the product's design, chart its development within the context of production, marketing and the company itself, and create a development budget that will enable the company to reach its goals.

 There are generally three areas you'll cover in the development plan section:

 Each of these elements needs to be examined from the funding of the plan to the point where the business begins to experience a continuous income.
 Although these elements will differ in nature concerning their content, each will be based on structure and goals.